NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 # Remove changes

 * `git reset`
-  * Reset files added to the staging index.
+  * Reset files added to the staging index
-  * Hint: This comes in handy with `git add -A` before.
+  * Hint: This comes in handy with `git add -A` before
 * `git rm`
-  * Remove the file(s) from working tree and Git repository.
+  * Remove the file(s) from working tree and Git repository
-  * Note that file(s) will be visible in Git history, and can be restored from it.
+  * Note that file(s) will be visible in Git history, and can be restored from it
 * `git rm --cached`
   * Alternative suggested by Git CLI for `git reset`